ChazArvizu/ChazArvizu.github.io/docs/projects/liftjourn.md

 #### Why Expo for LiftJourn?
 - **Rapid Prototyping:** Expo's hot reloading and instant previews accelerate the development cycle.
-- **Consistent Data Management:** The Expo frontend consumes the same Django REST API as the Vue.js web app, ensuring data consistency across platforms.
+- **Consistent Data Management:** The Expo frontend consumes the same Django REST API that the Vue.js web app did, ensuring data consistency across platforms.
 - **Community Support:** Expo has a large, active community, providing extensive resources and third-party libraries.
 - **Scalability:** As LiftJourn grows, Expo can be "ejected" for more fine-grained control over the native code.